tiaanduplessis/dont-go/README.md

   <li><a href="#license">License</a></li>
 </details>

-## Introduction
+## About

 <div align="center" width="50%">
 	<img src="media/leo.gif" alt="leo">
 </div>

 Dont-go is a small client-side library with zero dependencies to change the title and/or favicon of the page when it is inactive.
-Minified version weighs in at a [whopping](http://www.dictionary.com/browse/whopping) **615 Bytes** when gzipped.
+Minified version weighs in at a [whopping](http://www.dictionary.com/browse/whopping) **1.47 kB** when minified.
 Note that **You must include a default favicon in your webpage**.

 ## Install